 Another major bonus in the early days is that it is unlikely you will be taken advantage of financially.
-Although opening a bank account does take quite a while - mainly because to do so you will require an 'alien registration card' (I'm not joking!) - you can feel quite safe as you walk about with huge wads of cash.
-The Japanese are notoriously honest and you will not need to check your change.
-As a rough, but useful, rule of thumb if you knock two zeros off the yen price of something you will get the US dollar value.
-I.e: Yen 1,000 is ten bucks.
+Although opening a bank account does take quite a while - mainly because to do so you will require a 'Resident card'.
+A big plus is that you can feel quite safe as you walk about with huge wads of cash - the Japanese are notoriously honest and you will not need to check your change.
+As a rough, but useful, rule of thumb if you knock two zeros off the yen price of something you will get the US dollar value- i.e: Yen 1,000 is around (currently slightly less) ten dollars.

-Even after opening a bank account (like many 'aliens', we used Citibank as they use English) we got in the habit of having around US$100 on us all the time (quickly now - what is that is yen?).
-In this fairly cash-based society not all the little stores take credit cards and it is lovely to walk around the greengrocers, bakeries and cafes - not to mention the wonderful '100 Yen' shops (paradise for children with pocket money) - and to stop for incredibly reasonable, utterly delicious set lunches.
+Even after opening a bank account, like many foreigners, we got in the habit of having around US$100 on us all the time (quickly now - what is that is yen?).
+In this fairly cash-based society not all the little stores take credit cards and it is lovely to walk around the greengrocers, bakeries and cafes - not to mention the wonderful '100 Yen' shops (the equivalent of British pound stores and paradise for children with pocket money) - and to stop for incredibly reasonable, utterly delicious set lunches.

-Once you have acclimatised a bit, it is well worth heading out of town to stock up at Costco (allow at least 1.5 hours each way due to traffic); you will save a fortune.
-One note of caution - this Costco does not accept all credit cards so bring plenty of cash for your purchases and for the motorway tolls.
-Alternatively you can buy a smaller selection of Costco products on-line at flyingpig.com and have them delivered - the bulk quantities can be a relief after the exquisite but tiny quantities you find locally.
+Once you have acclimatised a bit, it is well worth heading out of town to stock up at a Costco (there are now several options around Tokyo) - you will save a fortune.
+One note of caution - since 2019 Costco only accepts Visa and its own credit cards, so bring plenty of cash for your purchases and for the motorway tolls.

 It is also worth going on a 'supermarket tour' (many PTA groups offer these); a quick trip round a Japanese supermarket will introduce you to many convenient products, some but not all, at lower prices.
 This is one country where local does not necessarily mean cheaper, the Japanese are sticklers for premium products.
 Similarly, don't panic too much about not being able to read every label - sell-by dates tend to be rigorously adhered to, quality is a matter of pride and Japanese people don't go in for artificial additives in a big way.